epasveer/seer/src/resources/help/MemoryVisualizer.md

 * A memory dump in the chosen Display format.
 Included in this view is the memory displayed in the Character format.
 A byte can be selected in this view to highlight it.
 * A table showing the highlighted byte in different numeric formats (int, float, double, etc...).
 * A separate tab showing the memory as disassembly.
+* A separate tab showing the memory as an image.

 ### Operation